Depth zero representations over $\overline{\mathbb{Z}}[\frac{1}{p}]$: Main results

-Among the major recent breakthrough towards constructing the conjectural local Langlands correspondence for a $p$-adic group $G$, Fargues and Scholze \cite{FS} have recently used new geometric tools to attach to any irreducible representation $\pi$ of $G$, a semisimple local Langlands parameter $\varphi_{\pi}$.
-Their construction is compatible with parabolic induction, so that, for example, the semisimple parameter attached to a principal series is unramified as expected.
+Among the major recent breakthroughs towards constructing the conjectural local Langlands correspondence for a $p$-adic group $G$, Fargues and Scholze \cite{FS} have recently used new geometric tools to attach to any irreducible representation $\pi$ of $G$, a semisimple local Langlands parameter $\varphi_{\pi}$.
+Their construction is compatible with parabolic induction and local class field theory, so that, for example, the semisimple parameter attached to an ``unramified principal series'' is indeed unramified, as expected.
 However it is in general very difficult to say anything on this parameter, especially when $\pi$ is cuspidal.
-For example, as alluded to above, a natural expectation is that if $\pi$ has depth $0$, then $\varphi_{\pi}$ is tamely ramified.
+For example, it is not a priori clear that $\varphi_{\pi}$ is tamely ramified whenever $\pi$ has depth $0$.
+Fargues and Scholze's construction actually provides a map ${\rm FS_{\ell}}$